Aracthor/SLIM3D/README.md

     make

-You'll have your library waiting in the `build/bin` folder.
+You'll have your library waiting in the `build/lib` folder and your binary samples in `build/bin` folder.

 Once you compiled everything, you can install it from `build/debug` or `build/release` directory with the following command: